AnonJr/AnonJr.com/_posts/2019-05-28-CoffeeCraft-S00-Weekend-Projects-and-Redstone.md

 repost: "" #"dev.to"
 ---

-Just me today, good or bad I leave that to you. :)
+Just me today, good or bad I leave that to you. :smiley:

-I do a quick run through of the various farms and upgrades that happened over the long weekend, we took a closer look at the combo egg/chicken farm, and then started work on the redstone for Arcaidius' mob farm... and then promptly got stuck.
+I do a quick run through of the various farms and upgrades that happened over the long weekend, we took a closer look at the combo egg/chicken farm, and then started work on the redstone for Arcaidius' mob farm&hellip; and then promptly got stuck.
 Should have it fixed and ready for next week.
 <!--more-->

 {% include responsive-embed url="https://youtube.com/embed/mzmYBs9_buI" ratio="16:9" extra='frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen' %}